 Companies worldwide claim they’re reaching the zero-emissions target.
 However, scientific results say it’s still not enough, as the results are not… true.

-Many of the world’s largest companies are declaring breakneck progress in the fight against climate change — on paper, at least.
+Prominent global corporations are announcing rapid advancements in their efforts to combat climate change – at least on paper.
 But these gains often fail to materialize in the atmosphere.
-The companies are relying on a common, but controversial, form of climate bookkeeping known as “market-based accounting.”
-This allows businesses to buy credits from clean energy providers to say they’re running on green power when they actually aren’t, wiping from their ledgers vast quantities of pollution caused by the electricity powering their offices, data centers, and factories.
+The businesses rely on “market-based accounting,” a popular but contentious method of climate bookkeeping.
+This enables companies to purchase credits from clean energy providers to claim that they are operating on green power when they aren’t, removing enormous amounts of pollution from their ledgers that are created by the electricity used to run their factories, data centers, and offices.

 Businesses typically purchase their power from local electric grids, which are supplied by a mix of sources—everything from zero-emission wind turbines to sky-choking coal plants.
-Once power plants feed electricity into the grid, it becomes intermingled like water in a mountain lake fed by different streams.
+Electricity from power plants mixes with other electricity in the grid, just way water from several streams feeds into a mountain lake.
 It’s impossible to know which plant supplied the power running a company’s assembly lines, so they’ve traditionally calculated their emissions using the average pollution of the local grid’s energy mix.
 This is known as “location-based accounting.”

 “Market-based accounting just ruins the accuracy of greenhouse gas disclosures,” says Matthew Brander, a senior lecturer on carbon accounting at the University of Edinburgh.